junchenfeng/GeneralizedTreatmentEffectToolbox/readme.txt

 (d) The propensity score is estimated with a probit for all 4 methods.

 III.
 How to Use it?
 It is as simple as it gets.
+For all four flavors, see the estimateExampleScript.py

+Step 0: build the obj
+Actual Code : " testEstObj = ei.treatmentEffectEst() "

 Step 1:
 You need to supply the toolbox with D,Z for the choice equation and X,D,Y for the outcome equation., where D is the treatment variable, Y is the outcome variable, X and Z are covariates.

+Actual Code : " testEstObj.assignData(Y, D, X, Z) "

 Step 2:
 You need to supply the toolbox with model speficiation.
 Currently you need to specify 4 parameters